delta-12/PretoFlyteFC/README.md

 operators cannot react fast enough to even small perturbations in a quadcopter's flight, thus necessitating additional control systems in the form of a flight controller to achieve stable flight.
-At a high level, PretoFlyteFC works by reading in data from the accelerometer and gyroscope, filtering the signals, inputting the filtered data and commanded angular set points into a PID (Proportional, Integral, Derivative) contrl loop, and outputting roll and pitch signals that can then be used to control motor speed to achieve the desired set point.
+At a high level, PretoFlyteFC works by reading in data from the accelerometer and gyroscope, filtering the signals, inputting the filtered data and commanded angular set points into a PID (Proportional-Integral-Derivative) contrl loop, and outputting roll and pitch signals that can then be used to control motor speed to achieve the desired set point.